top of page

 Why Resident Council Meetings Matter

-Today’s issue might sound trivial to someone not living in an assisted living facility.
+Long-Term Care Ombudsman Stories Today’s issue might sound trivial to someone not living in an assisted living facility.
 Residents were frustrated that when CNAs wear their name badges on lanyards, the badge flips over.
 When it flips, residents can’t see the CNA’s name.
 That means they either have to wait for the badge to turn back around—or ask.
 Several staff members were in attendance.
 The administrator suggested something simple: ask the CNA their name.
-The residents were firm.
-“No. We don’t want to.
-We s
+The residents were

 Carol Lindsay